 As the final requirement of the DNP Scholarly project, students will disseminate their project findings to the University.
 The students are expected to do a poster presentation as part of their dissemination.
 Poster guideline and template will be provided by the primary faculty advisor during the final DNP scholarly project course.
-All poster presentations must be scheduled ahead of time in coordination with the DNP Team Lead and Faculty advisor.
+All DNP poster presentations will be scheduled by the Vice Dean/DNP Team Lead and Director.